Iron Creek Falls

 Upper Lewis River Falls (during low flow)

 Perhaps most remarkably, the southern end of the Lewis River Trail is home to the double-arched Curly Creek Falls.
 The water here runs down the hillside and past two naturally formed arches.
-It’s an extremely rare natural phenomenon.
-So much so that there might only be a small number of waterfalls like this anywhere in the world.
+It’s an extremely rare natural phenomenon—so much so that there might only be a small number of waterfalls like this anywhere in the world.

 Twin Falls